User Community Service Desk Downloads

 false

-If true, the NME REST API returns null values in JSON responses, in format { "src_column" : null }.
-With the default false setting, null values are omitted.
+If true, the NME REST API returns NULL values in JSON responses, in the format { "src_column" : null }.
+With the default false value, NULL values are omitted.

 nme.tmpStorage.checkDuplicates